kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 [Let's Encrypt](https://letsencrypt.org/) issues SSL/TLS certificates for free.

-For this to work, your bitwarden_rs instance must have a DNS name (i.e., you can't simply use an IP address).
-Let's Encrypt is easier to set up if your bitwarden_rs is reachable on the public Internet, but even if your instance is private (i.e., only reachable on your LAN), it's still possible to get Let's Encrypt certs via [DNS challenge](Running-a-private-bitwarden_rs-instance-with-Let's-Encrypt-certs).
+For this to work, your vaultwarden instance must have a DNS name (i.e., you can't simply use an IP address).
+Let's Encrypt is easier to set up if your vaultwarden is reachable on the public Internet, but even if your instance is private (i.e., only reachable on your LAN), it's still possible to get Let's Encrypt certs via [DNS challenge](Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs).

-If you already own or control a domain, then just add a DNS name for the IP address of your bitwarden_rs instance.
+If you already own or control a domain, then just add a DNS name for the IP address of your vaultwarden instance.
 If you don't, you can either buy a domain name, try getting one for free at [Freenom](https://www.freenom.com/), or use a service like [Duck DNS](https://www.duckdns.org/) to get a name under an existing domain (e.g., `my-bitwarden.duckdns.org`).

 Once you have a DNS name for your instance, use an [ACME client](https://letsencrypt.org/docs/client-options/) to get certs for your DNS name.
 [Certbot](https://certbot.eff.org/) and [acme.sh](https://github.com/acmesh-official/acme.sh) are two of the most popular standalone clients.
 Some reverse proxies like [Caddy](https://caddyserver.com/) also have built-in ACME clients.